go-aah/website/content/why-aah.md

 ---
 # Why aah framework?

-Framework focuses on maintainable, performance, flexible, security as project use cases expands.
+Framework focuses on maintainable, performance, configurable, security and extensible as user/application use cases expands.
+There are nice minimalistic, micro Go frameworks out there with own set of goals.

+aah framework goal is to achieve balanced Go web framework for small, medium, enterprise scale.
+Developer have focus on application logic instead of building infrastructure or reinventing wheels for the application.

   * Perfect fit for web application and RESTful APIs application.
   * Framework values
       * Don't Repeat Yourself (DRY),
       * Convention Over Configuration, and
-      * Flexible configuration option to turn on/off features as per your use case.
+      * Flexible configuration option to turn on/off features as per application use case.
-  * Goal is to reach balanced framework for small, medium, enterprise scale.

-TODO.
+aah framework was inspired by Rails, Hapijs, Spring framework and Revel (Direction, Implementation and Goal is different from Revel).

+**Read the framework [Features](/features.html) and [Documentation](https://docs.aahframework.org).
+If it's satisfies your use case then aah framework is for you.**

+No, the feature/enhancement that I'm looking for is not yet available in the aah framework.
+What should I do?
+Well, refer the project [roadmap](https://github.com/go-aah/aah/projects/3) and please let me via [Github Issues](https://github.com/go-aah/aah/issues) or [Mailing List](https://groups.google.com/forum/#!forum/aahframework) for feature or enhancement.